Guy-Cohen1/Python/task 3/README.md

-# Company Financial Tree Simulation
+# Company Financial Tree Simulation - OOP

 This project simulates a system for managing and comparing companies and their financial data within a hierarchical structure.
 It includes a `Company` class representing individual companies, a `CompanyNode` class for companies within a tree (which can have parent and subsidiary relationships), and a `CompanyTree` class to represent the entire tree structure.